 SED 202 Introduction to Secondary Education (2) i, ii.
 Basic introduction to professional education.
 On-campus exploratory course to aid the participant in deciding whether or not to become a teacher, and provide for basic information and attitude development necessary to successful teaching.
 Taken the same semester as SED 203.
-Prerequisite: ENG 104 and ENG 108 or ENG 112 and an additional course in English composition.
+Prerequisite: ENG 104 and ENG 108 or ENG 112.

 SED 203 Participation in Secondary Teaching I (1) i, ii.
 Laboratory course following SED 202 in the same semester.
 During this off-campus experience, the participant will serve as a teacher assistant.
 This exploratory course will provide the participant with concrete exposure to teaching, students, and the school.
-Prerequisite: SED 202 and approved admission to the Teacher Education
+Prerequisite: SED 202 and approved admission to the Teacher Education Program.